 I stayed in broadcasting for the next 10 years or so and, partly by being engaged and reasonably normal and partly because I was working on the unstoppable juggernaut that was and is ‘Digital’, I rose quickly through the ranks of various media organisations.

 I learned that if you must work, it helps to do something approaching something you like or are interested in, and at which you are approaching being half-decent.
 That’s a good start.
-I was fortunate enough to be in an industry that was reasonably well-paid and I threw myself into the job and – as our friend Ivan Osman, the Corporate Deserter, says – played The Game.
+I was fortunate enough to be in an industry that was reasonably well-paid and I threw myself into the job and – as our friend Ivan Osman, the Corporate Deserter, puts it – played The Game.
 There’s no point being half-hearted about it.
 Not once you realise it’s a means to an end.

 Your salary and any extras you may land – gifts, inheritances, winnings – are not for squandering on day-to-day existence, they are the building blocks of your future slacker palace.
 Sure, you may be tempted to treat yourself to cabs and trainers, crack and fetishwear – who isn’t? – but these are mere baubles compared to the promised land of doing fuck all.
 Or at least going down to three days a week.

 I saved.
 I gambled wisely.
 I invested in technology companies I believed had a good future and which did well.
 But most of all, I borrowed money and bought a house.